-TV, devices in kids' bedrooms linked to poor sleep, obesityOctober 22nd, 2012 in Overweight and Obesity /
+TV, devices in kids' bedrooms linked to poor sleep, obesityOctober 22, 2012 in Medicine & Health / Overweight and Obesity

 Children who bask in the nighttime glow of a TV or computer don't get enough rest and suffer from poor lifestyle habits, new research from the University of Alberta has shown.